 Beirut is alive with the sound of protest.
-It’s just gone 8pm on a hot and humid night in early September and hundreds of demonstrators have surged through a makeshift barricade, heading towards the Grand Serail and the centre of government.
+It’s just gone 8pm and hundreds of demonstrators have surged through a makeshift barricade, heading towards the Grand Serail and the centre of government.

-A young man wrapped loosely in the Lebanese flag urges the crowd forward.
-Here and there pockets of demonstrators chant loudly, their slogans repeated incessantly as firecrackers mimic the sound of gunfire.
-A few metres away, a young woman with wild bushy hair walks backwards at speed.
-“Thawra,” she shouts.
-Revolution.
+A young man, wrapped loosely in the Lebanese flag, is urging the crowd forward, while pockets of demonstrators chant loudly, their slogans repeated incessantly as firecrackers mimic the sound of gunfire.

 What kind of Lebanon do you want?